Syphilis is a bacterial infection that's usually caught by having sex with someone who's infected.

 - a blotchy red rash that often affects the palms of the hands or soles of the feet

-- small skin growths (similar to genital warts) that may develop on the vulva in women or around the anus in both men and women
+- small skin growths (similar to genital warts) that may develop on the vulva in women or around the bottom (anus) in both men and women

 - white patches in the mouth